Free assessment

 Which banks offer mortgages to non-residents in Spain?

 Banks that most frequently process non-resident applications include Banco Santander (Hipoteca Mundo), CaixaBank, Banco Sabadell, Bankinter, UCI, and some regional banks such as Cajamar and Caja Rural.
+You can also work with a broker like hipotecas.me (registered with the Bank of Spain, E569), which negotiates exclusive rates with multiple lenders.
 Conditions vary significantly depending on the profile.

 Can I open a bank account in Spain without being a resident?